WeblateOrg/weblate/docs/formats.rst

     The `string-array` that points to the `string` elements should be stored in a different file, and not localized.

+    This script may help pre-process your existing strings.xml files and translations: https://gist.github.com/paour/11291062

 .. _apple: